 First you need an iron skillet.
-One of those big black things that can be used as a weapon (assuming you can lift it high enough to swing since it weights about forty-three pounds.)
+One of those big black things that can be used as a weapon (assuming you can lift it high enough to swing since it weights about forty-three pounds give or take.)
 About a 9″ will do.
 That’s about the spread of your hand from pinky to thumb.

 Now the thing about an iron skillet is it has to be “seasoned”.
 So if you don’t own one, go down to the nearest flea market and buy one there.
 Do not, I repeat, do not buy a new one!
 Get one from old Stella, take it home, wipe it out with a paper towel, and pour some bacon grease in the bottom.